 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to collect wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
-It also involves less natural gas to generate the same rate of heat in comparison to other types of furnaces.
+A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This reduces the quantity of energy wasted, enhances energy efficiency and lowers greenhouse gas emissions.
+It also involves less natural gas to produce the same rate of heat when compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace varies on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.
+The life span of a condensing furnace will depend on the brand, model and other factors.
+Generally speaking, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may not last as long.

-A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it takes to keep that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds according to the temperature in your Elk River home as well as the amount of energy it uses to maintain that temperature.

-When too much energy is essential to maintain your desired temperature level, the furnace will shift up to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your desired temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces